jzaleski/home-dir/README.md

 home_dir
 ========

-- dot-files and basic utilities
+Dot-files and basic utilities

+---

+Compatible with:

+- CentOS / Red Hat
+- Debian / Ubuntu
+- Cygwin
+- Git Bash

+---

+_All of the following scripts will prompt before over-writing anything_

 To install:

-- run "./install" (the script will prompt before over-writing)
+- `./install`

+To install w/ additional packages:

+- `EXTENDED_BOOTSTRAP=true ./install`

+To install & configure the desktop environment:

+- `BOOTSTRAP_DESKTOP_ENVIRONMENT=true ./install`